JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 1. First results for KNL on JURECA booster, similar to the results for JURECA

 ## Results for 2018/2019

 1.(Cont.)
 Distributed MPI/OpenMP Parallel
  * On four nodes a combination with 16 MPI processes per node and four OpenMP threads per MPI process is as fast as the pure MPI parallelization for ELPA on a KNL system.
  * On a single KNL node pure MPI parallelization was better than hybrid.
  * Plan update with respect to the machine replacement in very future!!
 1. (Cont.)
 GPU extensions (standalone/cluster)
-* No update upto now
+ * No update up to now
 1. (UPDATE) Manycore extensions (KNL, PEZY SCx, etc.)
  * Wilkinson512/Kevd specialized for 2,4,8-wide SIMD intrinsic : 2 versions Wilkinson and Dongarra-Wilkinson
  * Parameter survey for NB of Back-transform

 ### Software update and descriptions: